Henry Hewes (critic): Career

 Hewes' first job in journalism was working as a copy boy at the New York Times.
 Encouraged by the critic Brooks Atkinson, he began writing arts profiles for the Times' Sunday Magazine.

 From the Times, he went to the Saturday Review, a weekly magazine, where he worked as secondary drama critic to John Mason Brown.
 In 1955, Hewes was made the primary drama critic.
 He held that position until 1976, and became known for championing new works and playwrights.
 He was also known for being the first major critic to cover regional and international theater in addition to New York productions.
-In addition to his drama criticism, Hewes edited the annual Best Plays anthology from 1960-1964, bringing greater attention to new works and playwrights.
+In addition to his drama criticism, Hewes edited the annual Best Plays anthology from 1960 to 1964, bringing greater attention to new works and playwrights.

 Hewes was primarily a critic and writer, but also did some theater directing.
 In 1972, he directed Bernie Kahn's Our Very Own Hole in the Ground at La MaMa Experimental Theatre Club in the East Village, Manhattan.

 In 1974, Hewes established the American Theater Critics Association, partially due to his interest in regional theater.
 He also helped to found the Tony Award for regional theater and the American Theater Wing's design award, which is now called the Henry Hewes Design Award.

 Personal life

 Hewes married Jane Fowle, with whom he had three sons: Henry, Tucker, and Havelock.
-Hewes died in Manhattan on July 18, 2006 at the age of 89.
+Hewes died in Manhattan on July 18, 2006, at the age of 89.